-Presiding: Committee Chair (appointed to a three-year term by the Department Chair from the membership of the committee).
+Presiding: Committee Chair (Dept. Chair appointed, three year renewable term)

-Membership: Three or more faculty representative of different discipline areas, appointed annually by the Department Chair.
-This committee is generally reserved for Assistant Professor service.
+Membership: Three or more faculty representatives of different discipline areas, are appointed to a three year renewable term by the Department Chair.

-Function: To support the program
+Function: To support the program of visitors and events.

-- Develops an annual program of events that may include lectures, workshops, or symposia - Identifies prospective experts/scholars/creative practitioners to participate in the department's annual lecture program. - Seeks and applies for or recruits external funding to support department's annual lecture program in coordination with the College of Arts and Sciences Development Office. - Produces digital and printed (if appropriate) announcements for events and coordinates media/marketing material to promote events.
+- Develops an annual program of events that may include lectures, workshops, or symposia. - Identifies prospective experts/scholars/creative practitioners to participate in the department's annual lecture program. - Seeks and applies for or recruits external funding to support department's annual lecture program in coordination with the College of Arts and Sciences Development Office. - Produces digital and printed (if appropriate) announcements for events and coordinates media/marketing material to promote events.